felipeochoa/aqua-lisp/_posts/2014-10-21-python-is-not-common-lisp.md

    generate ASTs.)
 I expect to create a Python script to perform this rough translation first.
-2. The first real order of business will be to implement all the AST nodes as Lisp in a require-able runtime.
+2. The first real order of business will be to implement all the AST nodes as Lisp in a `require`-able runtime.
 Many of the nodes will be straightforward to write as macros, but I expect that `ClassDef` will require some careful work with MOP and `Assign`/`Delete`/`Name` will require some overhead to track